smokephisticated/smokephisticated/pages/bongs/bongs.md

 So wheather you're hoping to upgrade from make-shift bottles and cans, or if you're browsing for an addition to your collection; we'll deliver the most reputable options straight to you, no BS.

-<h3 class="heading-center">Please Note:</h3>

-<h5 class="heading-center">Seeing products a little out of your price range?
-Don't sweat it.
-Our lower-priced recommendations are towards the bottom.
-Scroll down until you find the range that fits your budget.</h5>

 ---

 ### <a name="stemless-inline-double-ring">The Stemless Inline with Double Ring 18-arm Perc's</a>